oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 7.1.21 Requirement 21: List of CSAF providers

 The file `aggregator.json` MUST be present and valid according to the JSON schema [CSAF aggregator](https://docs.oasis-open.org/csaf/csaf/v2.0/aggregator_json_schema.json).
-It MUST not be stored adjacent to a `provider-metadata.json`.
+It MUST NOT be stored adjacent to a `provider-metadata.json`.

 > Suggested locations to store the `aggregator.json` are:
 >